lm3nitro/Projects/IDS and IPS/Suricata/Suricata Install and Configuration.md

 sudo apt-get install suricata
 ```

-Once it was installed, I made sure that everything was up to dater:
+Once it was installed, I made sure that everything was up to date:

 ```
 sudo apt-get update